The following questions were asked during our webinar on how to appeal financial aid and merit scholarships. Watch the webinar here:

 If your family’s financial situation has changed since when your student applied, however, then you should appeal because of special circumstances.

-If there has been a significant change to the financial outlook of a family since FAFSA was submitted (divorce, job loss, death, etc) who does the family address?
+How does a family appeal financial aid if there has been a significant change to their financial outlook since FAFSA was submitted (divorce, job loss, death, etc) ?

 If your family’s financial situation has changed significantly since filing FAFSA (which is based on taxes from two years prior), you should appeal the needs-based financial aid.

 Even if your family did not file FAFSA or filed FAFSA but did not receive needs-based aid, and your family’s financial situation has changed, you can still appeal and ask the college to review your student’s financial aid.

 In either of the cases above you should make sure to mentiuon that because of a change in your family’s financial situation, due to special circumstances, you are asking that the school use professional judgment to review your student’s case.